ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 Next, the helper processes the Transition messages from the leader.
 If any leader Transition contains an unrecognized nonce, the Helper sends a Transition with `tran_type = failed` and `TransitionError = unrecognized-nonce`.
-Otherwise, it constructs a transition as described in {{prep-helper}}.
-If any state transition results in INVALID, the helper MUST abort with error "XXX".
+[CP: It may be better to go to abort rather than just fail, since this s tentamount to sending a malformed aggregate request.]
+If any Transition appears out-of-order, the helper MUST abort with error "unrecognizedMessage".

-[CP: It may be better to go to INVALID, rather than FAILED, if we get a nonce we don't recognize.
-Our thinking is that sending a nonce that the client hasn't seen before is tentamount to sending a malformed aggregate request, and it may be best to treat these the same.]
+Next, it constructs a transition as described in {{prep-helper}}.
+If any state transition results in INVALID, the helper MUST abort with error "unrecognizedMessage".

 Next, the helper constructs an AggregateResp containing its next flight of Transition messages and it updated state.
 The messages MUST appear in the same